20+ Cute & Crafty Bibs To Sew

 Story Book House: Gingham in wee pink checks with green bias binding trim.
 Flowered curtains, red tulips appliqued, stems embroidered.
 This is improved by lining back with outing flannel.

 Crocheted Softy.
 White with dainty touches of pastel embroidery.
-Pattern & directions found below.

 I Like Carrots: Crocheted for young carrot eaters–this is a tub lover so beautifully does it launder!
-Pattern and directions found below.

 Peter Bunny: Two circles of pink terry cloth edged with pink bias binding.
 Eyes, carrot appliqued, nose and paw, blue chain stitches.
 His face is saucer size (6 1/2″), his body, plate size (9″).
 Each pink ear is faced with white.
-(Bib strings sewed to back of ears for 2 1/2″.)
+(Strings sewed to back of ears for 2 1/2″.)
 Pupils of eyes, blue and white gingham overcast to whites.

 The Cow Jumped Over The Moon: Yellow, blue and red cow, appliqued to blue denim sky, edged in red bias binding; yellow moon–open at top to catch crumbs.
 Lower edge of moon is overcast to denim in bright red.
 Moon is placed on cloth so it will cup slightly.
 Three stars (of yellow STAR SIX STRAND Mercerized Embroidery Cotton) add to the sky’s atmospheric look.